hkothari128/Job_sequencer/Solution Walkthrough/readme.md

 - A validity checker is implemented to check if the sequence has any child occuring before a parent.

 - The Tester class contains test cases.
 The job sequencer class dynamically invokes all these test cases so they dont have to be called explicitly.
-This makes adding test cases much easier without changing any code in job_sequencer file
+This makes adding test cases much easier without changing any code in job_sequencer file.
+You can add your own test cases to this file, just be sure to follow the function formats and boolean checks properly.